RejsRejsRejs » Destinations » Australia and Oceania » Australia » Tasmania and Sydney - cheap and intense in Australia

 Sydney is a city for all budgets and I had decided to spend as little as possible.
 Fortunately, there are excellent free museums, lots of walking routes, world-famous beaches and beautiful parks.
 Just something for a poor adventurer!

-There are also the ferries across the harbour, and especially the ferry to Manly on the north side towards Stillehavet is worth the money.
+In addition, the ferries across the harbor, and especially the ferry to Manly on the north side facing the Pacific Ocean, are worth the money.
 Manly is also a nice surfer town, which in itself has a lot to offer.

 Sydney and the surrounding area has a smart travel card system called Opal, and there is a ceiling on the maximum price per day.
 That is, if you travel a lot on the same day, then it is free when you reach over 15 Australian dollars.
 And on Sundays, the max expense is even only $ 2,50.